UWA-Medical-Physics-Research-Group/turtwig/docs/tutorials.rst

-Validation Function Arguments
+Validating Function Arguments
 -----------------------------

 Decorate a function with ``@pydantic.validate_call`` to check the type of the input arguments to a function.

-To use classes and validation functions from `turtwig.validation <turtwig.validation.html>`_, annotate specific parameters using `typing.Annotated`.
+To use classes and validation functions from :ref:`turtwig-api.validation`, annotate specific parameters using ``typing.Annotated``.

 .. code-block:: python